relic-toolkit/relic/README.md

 [![GHA Status](https://github.com/relic-toolkit/relic/actions/workflows/bls12-381.yml/badge.svg)](https://github.com/relic-toolkit/relic/actions/workflows/bls12-381.yml)

-RELIC is a modern cryptographic meta-toolkit with emphasis on efficiency and flexibility.
+RELIC is a modern research-oriented cryptographic meta-toolkit with emphasis on efficiency and flexibility.
 RELIC can be used to build efficient and usable cryptographic toolkits tailored for specific security levels and algorithmic choices.

 ### Goals